Bernard Gilpin: Oxford

 He entered Queen's College Oxford in 1533.
 He graduated Bachelor of Arts (B.A.) in 1540, Master of Arts (M.A.) in 1542 and Bachelor of Divinity (B.D.) in 1549.
 He was elected fellow of Queen's and ordained in 1542, though he later declined an offer of that college's provostship in 1561.

 Subsequently he was elected Student of Christ Church.
 He was a diligent student of the writings of Erasmus but whilst still at Oxford initially adhered to the conservative side.
-He defended the doctrines of the church against the victims of the Marian Persecutions, and in particular John Hooper, one of the first four Marian Martyrs.
+He defended the doctrines of the church against those who would later become victims of the Marian Persecutions, and in particular John Hooper, one of the first four Marian Martyrs.

 Pietro Martire Vermigli, a leading Italian Reformer, was appointed to the chair of Divinity of Oxford and in the course of his Lectures on 1st Corinthians attacked the "Romish doctrine" of transubstantiation.
 In the subsequent debate one of his opponents was Gilpin, along with Doctors Tresham, Chedsey and Morgan.